lochoang75/clean_architechture/Programing_ paradigm.md

     - Variables in functional languages do not vary
     - All race conditions, deadlock conditions and concurrent update problems are due to mutable variables.
 You cannot have a race conditin or a concurrent update problem if no variale is ever updated.
 You cannot have deadlocks without mutable locks.
     - Functional programing require much more memory and computing speed to work efficently.

+- Software is composed of sequence, selection, iteration, and indirection.